Grassroots Leaders Empowerment for Sustainability

 - Coalition building / collective impact facilitation

-"Leo Dias is an architect of complex bridges.
-He draws projects that connect people who would never meet: Organic and natural leaders from Rio's favelas and private companies with a social agenda.
-Leonardo's innovative bridges sustain the dialogue in the diveded city (Rio)."
+"Léo Dias is an architect of complex improbable bridges.
+He designs projects that connect people who would never meet: Organic and natural leaders from Rio's favelas, multinationals with a social agenda, and the Municipality of Rio de Janeiro.
+Leonardo's innovative bridges sustain the dialogue in the diveded city of Rio de Janeiro."

 - Government of Rio de Janeiro

 - Lead Fellows, Matías Linder (Argentina/Portugal), Yulia Polonskaya (Russia), Carolina Matos da Fonseca (Brazil/Lithuania), Pedro Faria (Portugal/UK), Ralph Böhlke (Germany/France/Belgium) and Lead Head of Leadership and Learning, Edward Kellow (Scotland/UK) participated actively and supported the project.